-- Patients are treated in one session and can resume normal activity soon after treatment.
+- Patients can resume normal activity soon after their one treatment session.

 How SBRT works:

-- By administering higher doses of radiation with more precision, this accelerator delivers treatments up to 400 percent faster than other accelerators.
+- By administering higher doses of radiation with more precision, this accelerator requires fewer courses of treatment.

 - Gamma Knife technology and experience: Valley was the first hospital in northern New Jersey to offer Gamma Knife Icon stereotactic radiosurgery.